Understanding Bariatric Surgery Los Angeles, CA

 Candidates for bariatric surgery typically include those with a Body Mass Index (BMI) of 40 or higher, or a BMI of 35 or higher with obesity-related health conditions such as type 2 diabetes, high blood pressure, or severe sleep apnea.

-What are the risks of weight loss surgery?
+What are the risks of bariatric surgery?

 Like any major procedure, bariatric surgery carries potential health risks, both in the short term and long term.
 Risks may include infections, blood clots, bleeding, and complications due to anesthesia and other health conditions.